2 Peter 2

 Peter identifies the operative sin: loved the wages of unrighteousness.
 Not that Balaam was paid (payment is neutral); but that he loved it, pursued it, let it overtake his judgment.
 This is the root of false teaching.
 Someone loved something more than truth.

 The donkey is extraordinary.
-A beast of burden sees what the prophet does not - an angel standing in the way.
-And when the donkey speaks in human voice, it is not magic; it is the intervention of God.
+A beast of burden sees what the prophet cannot - an angel standing in the way.
+And when the donkey speaks in human voice, it is the intervention of God.
 Balaam is so mad in his greed that he needs a donkey to rebuke him.

 2 Peter 2:18-22The Latter End Worse Than the Beginning

-18For when they speak great swelling words of vanity, they allure through the lusts of the flesh them that were clean escaped from them who live in error; 19While they promise them liberty, they themselves are the servants of corruption: for of whom a man is overcome, of the same is he brought in bondage.
-20For if after they have escaped the pollutions of the world through the knowledge of the Lord and Saviour Jesus Christ, they are again entangled therein, and overcome, the latter end is worse with them than the beginning( 21For it had been better for them not to have known the way of righteousness, than, after they have known it, to turn from the holy commandment delivered unto them.
+18For when they speak great swelling words of vanity, they allure through the lusts of the flesh, through much wantonness, those that were clean escaped from them who live in error.
+19While they promise them liberty, they themselves are the servants of corruption: for of whom a man is overcome, of the same is he brought in bondage.
+20For if after they have escaped the pollutions of the world through the knowledge of the Lord and Saviour Jesus Christ, they are again entangled therein, and overcome, the latter end is worse with them than the beginning.
+21For it had been better for them not to have known the way of righteousness, than, after they have known it, to turn from the holy commandment delivered unto them.
 22But it is happened unto them according to the true proverb, The dog is turned to his own vomit again; and the sow that was washed to her wallowing in the mire.

 The false teachers use the language of liberation.
 But notice the mechanism: they allure through the lusts of the flesh them that were clean escaped.
-They do not teach righteousness; they appeal to desire.
-They use rhetoric to pull people back into the very sins they had abandoned.
+They appeal to desire, using rhetoric to pull people back into the very sins they had abandoned.

 The escape is described as coming through the knowledge of the Lord and Saviour Jesus Christ.
-Not abstract knowledge, but personal knowing.
-A relational encounter with Christ Himself is what breaks the power of sin.
+This is personal knowing, a relational encounter with Christ Himself, and it is what breaks the power of sin.
 To turn away from that is to lose everything.

 This verse cuts across the modern notion that the goal is merely to get people to Jesus and everything gets better.
 Peter says the opposite: if someone knows Christ and turns away, the latter end is worse than the beginning.
 The knowledge deepens the refusal.
 The grace refused becomes judgment.